kasemka/minitalk/README.md

 The server is launched first, and after being launched it displays its PID.

-The client needs as arguments the server PID and the string that should be sent (should be run in another terminal).
+The client needs as arguments the server PID and the text that should be sent (run in another terminal).

 Once the string has been received, the server displays it.